How the Stock Market Impacts the Economy and Financial Growth

 How the Stock Market Impacts the Economy

-Certain mechanisms make the stock market a powerful player in shaping economic behavior.
+Certain mechanisms make the stock market a powerful player in shaping economic behaviour.

 1. Consumer Wealth and Spending